 Consequences of a Cheque Bounce

 The payee can initiate legal proceedings against the drawer after offering him/her with an opportunity of repaying the cheque amount immediately by issuing a written notice for the same.
-If the payer is unable to make the payment within 30 days of the receipt of notice, the payee is entitled to file a criminal complaint under Section 138 of the Negotiable Instruments Act.
+If the payer is unable to make the payment within 30 days of the receipt of the notice, the payee is entitled to file a criminal complaint under Section 138 of the Negotiable Instruments Act.
 A case against cheque bounce can be either made directly by the payee or through a power of attorney.

 A cheque bounce will attract penalties on the hands of both the drawer and payee.
-If the cheque so dishonored is against the repayment of any loans, the concerned person will be forced to remit the necessary late payment charges and/or face incarceration of two years.
+If the cheque so dishonoured is against the repayment of any loans, the concerned person will be forced to remit the necessary late payment charges and/or face incarceration of two years.